BONUS: learn directory structure

 .../pumping_python

-• I can list the contents of any folder once I know its path or relation to where I am
+• I can see what is in any folder when I know its path or relation to where I am

 the terminal shows